SaurabhJha01/Cross-Framework-Extensiblity-Support/README.md

 Non-angular application can communicate with angular host application and use its features or modify it through web components again.
 But, this time it will be angular host application that needs to be developed as a collection of angular web components.

-Web component is mainly used to reusable ui components but here it's basic nature to be moulded a bit in order to support extensiblity where a non-angular application is able to not only get loaded inside the angular application but also trigger its functionalities, get access to its features and even modify the behavious of the host application.
-So, web component has to be made singleton by applying singleton design pattern in typescript inside the web component

 /** To run the whole syatem */